jveverka/mvn-dependency-log4j/README.md

 This obsolete version of log4j is not part of runtime, but is found by security scan tools in the local maven cache.

 ### Reproduce the problem
+* compile the project with clean maven cache.
 ```
 rm -rf ~/.m2/repository/*
 git clone https://github.com/jveverka/mvn-dependency-log4j.git